evennia/evennia/docs/sphinx/source/wiki/Typeclasses.rst

 *typeclassed*.
 They are `Players <Players.html>`_, `Objects <Objects.html>`_ and `Scripts <Scripts.html>`_.
-This means that they are *almost* normal Python classes - they behave and can be inherited from etc just like normal Python classes except that for storing data they hide underlying database models ...
+This means that they are *almost* normal Python classes - they behave and can be inherited from etc just like normal Python classes.
+But whenever they store data they are infact transparently storing this data into the database.

-... and that's basically all you *really* need to know about how typeclasses work behind the scenes.

-To *work* with them you should however know that Objects, Scripts and Players all inherit a lot of helper methods from the typeclass system, properties you can *always* expect a typeclassed entity to have.
-In addition to these, each of the three sub types also offer a host of additional, subtype-specific helper methods and properties for your use.
+All typeclassed entities share a few very useful properties and methods.
+These are described in the next section.

+See the pages for `Players <Players.html>`_, `Objects <Objects.html>`_ and `Scripts <Scripts.html>`_ for more specific usage examples.

 Properties available to all typeclassed entities (Players, Objects, Scripts)
 ----------------------------------------------------------------------------